dd-consulting/About_Sam_GU/Courses/AI for Accounting and Finance/README.md

+Kindly refer to the course outline [here]("co_BC3409.pdf").

+Kindly refer to the course outline [here](co_BC3409.pdf).

+Kindly refer to the course outline [here]("https://github.com/dd-consulting/About_Sam_GU/blob/main/Courses/AI%20for%20Accounting%20and%20Finance/co_BC3409.pdf").

-Kindly refer to the course outline [here](https://github.com/dd-consulting/About_Sam_GU/tree/main/Courses).
+Kindly refer to the course outline [here](https://github.com/dd-consulting/About_Sam_GU/blob/main/Courses/AI%20for%20Accounting%20and%20Finance/co_BC3409.pdf).

 Contract me for your customization needs or enquiry.